Kurrawong/rdfcon/README.md

 > [!TIP]
 > You can limit the number of rows to process with the `--limit` flag.
-> very handy during testing.
+> very handy during testing. run `rdfcon --help` to see all the command line flags that
+> are available.

 > [!WARNING]
 > rdfcon currently only works with `CSV` files as input.
 This may be extended in a
 > future release to allow other tabular formats.

-### Conversion document creation

-rdfcon conversion documents are just `YAML` files, so they can be created with any text editor in the usual way.
+### Configuring the conversion

+All RDFCon configuration is done in a `YAML` spec file.
-There is also a convenient user interface that is helpful for learning the schema of the documents.
+There is a convenient user interface that is helpful for learning the schema of the documents.

-To open the ui just run
+To open the UI just run

 ```bash
 rdfcon --ui
 ```

-And use the provided form to create your conversion document.
+And use the provided form to create your spec.

+After you have the knack for it, you can just create the spec files in a text editor of your choice.

+The structure of the spec file is validated against a [schema](./rdfcon/schemas.py) before the program is run.
+Any issues will be raised immediately.

+> [!TIP]
+> If you are having trouble with configuration, you can run `rdfcon spec.yaml -vvv` for
+> very very verbose logging, which will print out the configuration as RDFCon sees it
+> after it has been evaluated and processed.
+>
+> This is usually a good starting point for debugging any issues that come up.

 ## Advanced usage

-rdfcon provides two ways to convert data to RDF.
+RDFCon provides two ways to convert data to RDF.

 1. Simple column mappings